Personal licence to sell alcohol

-Applicants must be 18 years of age, or over, and must hold a licensing qualification/training certificate from an accredited trainer, such as the SQA Scottish Certificate for Personal License Holders.
+Applicants must be 18 years of age, or over, and must hold a licensing qualification/training certificate from an accredited trainer, such as the SQA Scottish Certificate for Personal Licence Holders.
+The certificate must have been obtained no earlier than December 2020.

 Telling us about any changes